Gasyok/smartbot/README.md

 ## License

-Этот проект распространяется под лицензией MIT - см. файл LICENSE.md для подробностей.
+This project is licensed under the MIT License - see the LICENSE.md file for details.